ricardozd/poc-deploy-ecs/README.md

 # Todo

  - CloudTrail is slow ( 15m between executions ), I need another type of event to execute the lambda.
+ - Improve the lambda deploy for new iterations in ECS, not only Fargate.